tarwn/lessthandot-hugo/blogs/content/posts/2013-01-16-does-anyone-use-the-ntile.md

 (0 row(s) affected)

-Doesn&#8217;t exist.
+Doesn't exist.
 I also have a hard time figuring out where I would use it, maybe if I want to put an equal number or rows in a bunch of buckets, maybe then this will be used to call another process asynchronously?

-For you that don&#8217;t know what NTILE() does it basically distributes the rows in a bunch of groups.
+For you that don't know what NTILE() does it basically distributes the rows in a bunch of groups.
 If you specify 2 groups and you have 10 rows then each group will have 5 rows.

-Let&#8217;s look at some code to understand how it works, first create this simple table
+Let's look at some code to understand how it works, first create this simple table

 sql
 CREATE TABLE  #temp(StudentID CHAR(2),  Score  INT)